 Budget-Saving Tips for Carnival in Rio in 2020

-Once New Year’s Celebrations come to a halt, many travelers in South America set their sights on the next big event…Carnival!
+Once New Year’s Celebrations come to a halt, many travelers in South America set their sights on the next big event…Carnival in Brazil!
 The most popular destination to celebrate this iconic event (and for good reason) is Rio de Janeiro in Brazil.

 Many travelers dream of attending Carnival in Rio, however, many skip it solely due to the expenses that seem to surround this world-class event.

-And it is true, prices in Rio are inflated at this time and attending Carnival in Rio on a budget can seem impossible – but there are some tricks and tips that can prevent anyone from breaking the bank while having a once in a lifetime experience.
+And it is true, prices during Carnival in Rio are inflated and attending Carnival in Rio on a budget can seem impossible.
+However, there are some tricks and tips that can prevent anyone from breaking the bank while having a once in a lifetime experience.

-I attended Carnival in Rio and it was truly one of the best experiences of my life.
+I attended Carnival in Rio and it was truly one of the best experiences of my life and a highlight of my Brazil trip.
 A week of partying, dancing, culture, and celebrating all in one of the craziest cities that has ever existed.